Dan (ancient city): Seat of king or judge

-Tel Dan stele
+Tel Dan stela

-The Tel Dan stele.
+The Tel Dan stela.
 The Aramaic letters "BYTDWD", meaning "House of David", are highlighted.

-Within the remains of the city wall, close to the entrance of the outer gate, parts of the stele were found.
-The basalt stone bears an Aramaic inscription referring to one of the kings of Damascus; the excavators of the site believe that the king it refers to is Hazael (c 840 BCE), though a minority argue that it instead refers to Ben-Hadad (c 802 BCE).
-A small part of the inscription remains, with text containing the letters 'ביתדוד' (BYTDWD), which most archaeologists agree refers to "House of David" (Beth David in Hebrew.)
-In the line directly above, the text reads 'MLK YSR'L', i.e. "King of Israel".
-Hebrew script from the era is vowel-less, which would make the inscription the first time that the name David has been found at an archaeological site dating before 500 BCE.
+Within the remains of the city wall, near the outer gate, parts of the stele were found.
+The basalt stone bears an Aramaic inscription referring to one of the kings of Damascus; the excavators of the site believe that the king it refers to is Hazael (c 840 BCE), though a minority argue that it instead refers to Ben-Hadad I (c 802 BCE).
+A small part of the inscription remains, with text containing the letters ביתדוד bytdwd, which most archaeologists agree means House of David.)
+In the line directly above, the text reads מלך ישראל mlk yšrʾl, i.e. "King of Israel".
+The paleo-Hebrew script in this era is vowel-less, which would make the inscription the first time that the name David has been found at an archaeological site dating before 500 BCE.

+When found in 1993, the Dan stela was the first modern era artifact corroborating the biblical story of I Kings and substantiating a historical House of David beyond the biblical account.
+While it remains unclear whether the meaning "House of David" on the stela refers generally to a nation, also known as Judah, or to King David himself, scholars now understand that David and his son Solomom were not simply fictitious characters, as had been the school of thought prior to the discovery of the Tel Dan stela.

-Dan suffered in the era of expansion by the Aramaeans, due to being the closest city to them in the kingdom of Israel.
+Dan suffered during the Aramaeans ' era of expansion because it was the closest city to them in the kingdom of Israel.
 The several incursions indicated by the Book of Kings suggest that Dan changed hands at least four times between the Kingdom of Israel and Aramaeans, around the time that Israel was ruled by Ahab and the Aramaeans by Ben Hadad I, and their successors.
-Around this time, the Tel Dan stele was created by the Aramaeans, during one of the periods of their control of Dan.
+Around this time, the Tel Dan stela was created by the Aramaeans, during one of the periods of their control of Dan.

-When the Assyrian empire expanded to the south, the kingdom of Israel initially became a vassal state, but after rebelling, the Assyrians invaded and the town fell to Tiglath-Pileser III in 733/732 BCE.
+When the Neo-Assyrian Empire expanded southward, the kingdom of Israel initially became a vassal state, but after a rebellion, the Assyrians invaded and the town fell to Tiglath-Pileser III in 733/732 BCE.